houhr/hongru.hou.io/_posts/2014-12-12-Art-Proposal-for-the-Bill-Graham-Auditorium.md

 title: Art Proposal for the Bill Graham Auditorium
 published: true
 ---
-As our last assignment of the Model Making class, we were asked to participate a real project — Art Proposal for the Bill Graham Auditorium.
+As the last assignment of the Model Making class, we were asked to participate a real project — Art Proposal for the Bill Graham Auditorium.
 And the project description can be found [here](http://www.sfartscommission.org/pubartcollection/about-pubart/opportunities/2014/10/02/8637/).

 ## Explore background information
 The building was a multi-purpose music hall, which named after music promoter Bill Graham.
 After went to the real location and familiarized its surrounding, I found the place was located at the heart of San Francisco and next to City Hall.
 One of its wall was mainly covered with dark shadow, cold wind and had nothing on it.
 The southwest corner of the building was kind of mess, and there were several homeless sleeping there.